-Tim Weilkiens is CEO of the German consulting company oose, a consultant and trainer, and a active member of the Object Management Group.
+Tim Weilkiens is CEO of the German consulting company oose, a consultant and trainer, an active member of the Object Management Group, publisher, author, and lecturer.
 Tim has written sections of the initial SysML specification and is part of the ongoing work on SysML.
-He is involved in many MBSE activities.
-Tim has written many books about modeling including Systems Engineering with SysML (2008, Morgan Kaufmann).
+He co-chairs the working group for SysML v1.x and is a team lead of the team that works on the next generation SysML v2.
+Tim is involved in many MBSE activities and has written many books about modeling, including Systems Engineering with SysML (2008, Morgan Kaufmann).
 He is editor of the pragmatic and independent MBSE methodology SYSMOD – the Systems Modeling Toolbox.
 You find more about MBSE and Tim in his blog at www.model-based-systems-engineering.com.

 Jesko G. Lamm develops modern hearing health technology as a Systems Engineer.
 He has been an active member of INCOSE for many years.
 The focus of his contributions is on the Architecture-related work of the German and Swiss INCOSE chapters, where he is the co-author of many conference papers and working group results.
 He is a Certified Systems Engineer (GfSE)® and holds a Dipl.-Ing. degree from RWTH Aachen University as well as a Dr.-Ing. degree from Leibniz University Hannover.